4d/docs/docs/Admin/cli.md

 :::info

-Unlike `tool4d`, 4D Server in utility mode is fully funnctional and does not have disabled features.
+Unlike tool4d, 4D Server in utility mode has all its features enabled.

 :::